w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 ### Astar

 [Astar](https://astar.network/) (formerly Plasm) is built on Substrate as a smart contract platform and intends to integrate with Polkadot as a parachain.
-[Shiden](https://shiden.astar.network/) is the sister network to Astar, is currently live on Kusama, and supports EVM, WASM, and Layer 2 solutions.
-Astar aims to house all layer 2 scaling solutions and support all layer 2 protocols through the [OVM](https://docs.astar.network/learn/layer2/optimistic-virtual-machine) (Optimistic Virtual Machine).
+[Shiden](https://shiden.astar.network/) is currently live on Kusama, and supports EVM, WASM, and Layer 2 solutions.
+Astar aims to house all layer 2 scaling solutions and support all layer 2 protocols through the [OVM](Optimistic Virtual Machine).

 Try deploying an Ethereum or ink! smart contract by following their [documentation](https://docs.astar.network/build/smart-contracts).

 ### Acala

-[Acala](https://acala.network/) is a decentralized finance consortium and DeFi infrastructure chain delivering a set of protocols to serve as the DeFi hub on Polkadot.
+[Acala](https://acala.network/) is a decentralized finance consortium and DeFi infrastructure chain delivering a set of protocols to serve as DeFi hub on Polkadot.
 [Karura](https://acala.network/karura), Acala's canary network, is live as a parachain on Kusama.
 Interested teams are now able to deploy DApps and smart contracts on Karura's platform.
 Acala is also implementing the [Acala EVM](https://wiki.acala.network/learn/acala-evm/why-acala-evm).

 Try deploying an Acala EVM smart contract by following their [documentation](https://wiki.acala.network/build/development-guide/smart-contracts).